Honeywell Locator Battery Eyed In 787 Fire Probe

 Britain's Air Accident Investigations Branch (AAIB), which is leading the probe into the fire on the Ethiopian Airlines jet, could take days if not weeks to determine the cause, although a source familiar with the investigation said an initial report could emerge this week.

-Investigators are studying an emergency locator transmitter, or ELT, which is positioned in the upper rear part of the new airliner and sends a signal that leads rescuers to downed aircraft, said the source, who was not authorized to speak on the record.
+Investigators are studying an emergency locator transmitter, or ELT, which is positioned in the upper rear part of the new airliner and sends a signal that leads rescuers to downed aircraft, said the source, who was not authorised to speak on the record.

 Another source identified Ultralife as the supplier of the battery that powers the Honeywell ELT.
 Newark, New York-based Ultralife was not available for comment.